makatalin/smart-waste-management/README.md

 # Smart Waste Management Using the Internet of Things (IoT)

 **Live Demo:** [Smart Waste Management Web Application](https://web-app-crimson-frog-9441.fly.dev)
-*Notes: The application currently does not support live tracking of bins; it uses mock data for demonstration purposes.
-For testing, data must be manually adjusted.
-To view data on the **Reports** page, please select the date range from **September 9, 2024, to September 30, 2024**.*
+*Note: This project is a demonstration of IoT applications in waste management.
+Currently, the application does not support live tracking of waste bins and uses mock data for demonstration purposes.
+Users can manually adjust data for testing.
+To view relevant data on the **Reports** page, please select the date range from **September 9, 2024, to September 30, 2024**.*

 ![Smart Waste Management Dashboard](gallery/4_Web_app_dashboard.png)